BIGJRA/BIGJRA.github.io/rejuv.md

 ## Forest of Time

 Talk to Amber outside the gym once you leave, then meet her in her room.
-Talk to her and say “they all died” for relationship points.
+Talk to her and say "they all died" for relationship points.

 Relationship Point Choices:
 - Probably.
 (Amber -1)